nathanieladiah/gymlog/README.md

 		.order_by()
 	)

+### October 10th 2021
 **New idea** use javascript to populate the day and journal pages, using ajax do something similar to the calendar.
 Would putting the javascript in a script tag in the html allow the urls to work with the django template?

+**Note** with the defualt font on firefox, the journal writing stays on the line, use these settings on all. also, the font size and stye is very pleasing and legible.

+Changing all the calendar pages into a link to the same page and then just update it for each day. put the calendar on the same page as the day.html elements and just hide the calendar on click

+completed using single page for calendar and all dates. via javascript will probably rename this view to calendar or something.

+**Tackle journal now**